LandRegistry/land-registry-elements/README.md

 ### Doing

 ### MVP
-- Replace html validtion with https://github.com/svenkreiss/html5validator so that we sidestep the rate limiting on the w3c validation service
 - When ticking components on the homepage, output the necessary URL to generate the build to make it easier for users who are using the pattern library via GET requests

 ### Questions and issues